 Even if you already have a company website, you could see lots of benefits from setting up an ecommerce website to sell online:

 - Find new customers.
-If you don't already have a website, building an ecommerce site makes it easier for customers to find you.
+Building an ecommerce site can make it easier for customers to find you.

 - Widen your reach.
-A web shop allows you to take orders from around the world, not just your local area.
+An online shop allows you to take orders from around the world, not just your local area.

 - Boost profits.
-Your new customers should increase profits – especially as web shop overheads tend to be low.
+Your new customers should increase profits - especially as ecommerce overheads tend to be low.